 When you’re hiking, your body is in a constant state of motion, and water is necessary to fuel your muscles and organs.

-Not consuming enough water also makes you susceptible to altitude sickness and hypothermia.
+Not consuming enough water also makes you susceptible to altitude sickness, dehydration, and even hypothermia.

 There are plenty of different ways to carry water with you on a hike.